top of page

 • Peer Feedback: Facilitate opportunities for peers to interact and provide constructive feedback.
 This acknowledgment can be vital in gauging social learning and improving communication.

 • Regular Communication with Parents: Keep communication open with parents or caregivers to discuss observations, challenges, and successes.
-Parents often offer valuable insights into the child's learning at home.
+Parents often provide valuable insights into the child's learning at home.

 Teaching non-verbal children requires understanding, creativity, and resourcefulness.
 Though challenges exist, employing targeted resources and innovative strategies can unlock their potential.
 With dedication, patience, and a holistic approach, educators and parents can help non-verbal children thrive academically and socially.